NucleusPowered/site-v1/docs/modules/world.md

 ## Deleting worlds

-_This is provided as a convenience, and may not work.
-Please be careful when using this command._

 Nucleus can attempt to delete worlds for you.
 Use the `/world delete [world]` command, and Nucleus will attempt to remove all traces of the world from your disc.
 Be careful, once it's gone, you can't get it back if you haven't backed it up first!